 Are EPDs only useful for large companies?

-The statistics also show that it is more common for large companies to register multiple EPDs for a range of their products, while micro companies normally only publish one or two.
+It is, however, more common for large companies to register many EPDs for a range of their products, while smaller companies normally only publish one or two EPDs focusing on their key products.

 Who can help my company perform a Life Cycle Assessment?